 To view the full product, including the scope and methodology, click on the link above.
 For more information, contact Cynthia A. Bascetta at (202) 512-7101 or bascettac@gao.gov.
-SEPTEMBER 11 Monitoring of World Trade Center Health Effects Has Progressed, but Not for Federal Responders What GAO Found Three federally funded monitoring programs implemented by state and local governments or private organizations after the WTC attack have provided initial medical examinations--and in some cases follow-up examinations--to thousands of affected responders to screen for health problems.
+SEPTEMBER 11 Monitoring of World Trade Center Health Effects Has Progressed, but Program for Federal Responders Lags Behind What GAO Found Three federally funded monitoring programs implemented by state and local governments or private organizations after the WTC attack, with total funding of about \$104 million, have provided initial medical examinationsand in some cases follow-up examinations--to thousands of affected responders to screen for health problems.
 For example, the FDNY medical monitoring program completed initial screening for over 15,000 firefighters and emergency medical service personnel, and the worker and volunteer program screened over 14,000 other responders.
 The New York State responder screening program screened about 1,700 state responders before ending its examinations in 2003.
-Most state responders have not been informed that they are now eligible to participate in the worker and volunteer program, and New York State responders could miss the opportunity for continued monitoring.
-These monitoring programs and the WTC Health Registry have collected information that program officials believe researchers could use to help better understand the health consequences of the attack and improve treatment.
-Program officials expressed concern, however, that current federal funding arrangements for long-term monitoring may be too short to allow for identification of all future health effects.
-In contrast to the progress made by other federally funded programs, the Department of Health and Human Services' (HHS) program to screen federal workers who were sent by their agencies to respond to the WTC disaster has accomplished little and is on hold.
-The program-which started about one year later than other WTC monitoring programs-completed screening of 394 of the estimated 10,000 federal workers who responded in an official capacity to the disaster, but HHS officials suspended examinations and the program has not screened anyone since March 2004.
+These monitoring programs and the WTC Health Registry, with total federal funding of \$23 million, have collected information that program officials believe researchers could use to help better understand the health consequences of the attack and improve treatment.
+Program officials expressed concern, however, that current time frames for federal funding arrangements may be too short to allow for identification of all future health effects.
+CDC recently received a \$75 million appropriation to fund health screening, long-term monitoring, and treatment for WTC responders and is deciding how to allocate these funds.
+In contrast to the progress made by other federally funded programs, the Department of Health and Human Services' (HHS) program to screen federal workers who were sent by their agencies to respond to the WTC disaster has accomplished little and lags behind.
+The program-which started in June 2003, about one year later than other WTC monitoring programs-completed screening of 527 of the estimated 10,000 federal workers who responded in an official capacity to the disaster, and in early 2004, examinations were suspended for almost 2 years.
 The program's limited activity and the exclusion of federal workers from other monitoring programs because of the assumption that they could receive screening examinations through the HHS program may have resulted in many federal responders losing the opportunity to identify and seek treatment for their WTC-related health problems.
 Officials involved in WTC health monitoring programs cited lessons from their experiences that could help others who may be responsible for designing and implementing health monitoring efforts that follow other disasters, such as Hurricane Katrina.
 These include the need to quickly identify and contact people affected by a disaster; to monitor for mental health effects, as well as physical injuries and illnesses; and to anticipate when designing disaster-related monitoring efforts that there will likely be many people who require referrals for follow-up care and that handling the referral process may require substantial effort.
-HHS and New York State officials provided comments on the facts contained in this testimony and GAO made changes as appropriate.
 Mr. Chairman and Members of the Subcommittee: